-The online instructor-led courses are offered in a personalized mode with no more than 30 students in each class.
+What is an instructor-led online course?
+The online instructor-led courses are offered in a personalized mode with a limited number of participants per class.
 Start and finish dates are clearly marked.
 Besides the online tools used for interaction in the virtual environment, courses provide students with continuous support from a technical assistant, the tutor and a program coordinator, who are experts in the course topics, and are able to offer effective feedback in all course activities and promote relevant discussion.

 • Office package domain (Word, Excel, PowerPoint, etc.) and Acrobat software for viewing and downloading documents.

 • Be an advanced Internet user able to search, access videos, participate in groups and discussion forums, etc.